mcassi17/Bikeshare_Milestone1_Report/README.md

 When inspecting the first few rows of each dataframe, each datasets have columns that are not necessary for the analysis and prediction aspects of the project.
 The UCI weather dataset contains extra columns like month, year, and instant (an index column).
 The bikeshare dataset contains additional columns like duration (text field) and bike serial number.
 The latitude and longitude dataset contained extra columns about the different bikeshare docking stations outside of the latitudes and longitudes.
 All of these columns were removed as they would not impact the analysis to be performed.
 In addition to removing columns, some columns had to be renamed so all columns match, which is needed for the the joining of the datasets.
 <br>
 <br>

-There were not many missing values in each dataset.
+Each dataset did not have many missing values..
 The bikeshare data contained 11 rows that did not have a final end point.
 These rows were removed from the bikeshare dataset.
 The UCI and lat/lon data did not have any null or missing values.
 <br>
 <br>
 One of the Bikeshare datasets contained negative values for the time difference column.
 After doing some research, this occurred because of daylight savings time.
 60 minutes were added to the negative values to make adjust for the 1 hour difference.